 That’s one thing I would always say to others wanting to learn in this industry.
 You have to sit and work it out.
 People often seek someone to tell them how to go about a task, but by reading, researching and persevering, you learn and develop the most.

 Q: Anyone who knows you knows that hockey is a big part of your life.
 Can you tell us about that?

 I started playing at 11 years old and played indoor and outdoor hockey up to National League level.
 I was left with a hockey shaped hole in my life when I decided to retire from playing, which I tried to fill with many other activities.
-I even tried competitive powerlifting which saw me pull an eight ton Eddie Stobard truck in an all female team!
+I even tried competitive powerlifting and strong woman competitions, which saw me pull an eight ton Eddie Stobart truck in an all female team!

 Five years later, I now umpire at National League level for women’s and men’s teams and spend most weekends travelling around the country, dedicating my free time to the game.

 Q: Does your umpiring influence or complement your work in any way or vice versa?

 Absolutely.
 Umpiring at the top level of the domestic game can be very intense, not only on the pitch, but afterwards with coaches during debriefing.
 It requires the ability to make decisions in a split second, and have the confidence to present them so that players have confidence in you.
 In the same way that I am with my work, I struggle to see beyond my weaknesses sometimes, and self belief is an area that I’ve had to work very hard on.
 The research and reading I have done to help me as an umpire, also helps me as a leader, and dealing with situations of conflict.

 A book called ‘Bounce’ by Matthew Syed talks about how anything can be learnt through ‘deliberate practice’.
 There is no such thing as intelligence or talent!
 Understanding that there are no barriers to what I can learn or achieve with skills or mindset help with continual improvement, something which is at the core of Agile development which our teams adopt here at Journey.